joe-crick/querty/README.md

 #### Use with Node

 Stand alone Querty only works in the Browser.
-However, making Querty Isomorphic (enabling it to work in Node && the Browser) is quite simple.
+However, making Querty Isomorphic (enabling it to work in Node and the Browser) is quite simple.

 1. Install [querty-node](https://npmjs.com/packages/querty-node).